adoptium/blog.adoptium.net/content/blog/secure-software-development/index.md

 - Continue to improve the SBOM detail ([build#3013](https://github.com/adoptium/temurin-build/issues/3013))
 - Improve our security of our code repositories including increasing mandatory reviewers for PRs
 - Improve isolation of build systems from the rest of the jenkins infrastructure
-- Migrate to building in docker images across the remaining Linux platforms (ppc64le and s390x)
+- Evaluating the feasibility of building in docker images across remaining Linux platforms (ppc64le and s390x)
-- Various other administrative security controls on our infrastructure.
+- Various other administrative security controls and logging on our infrastructure.